Make Your Next Trip Extraordinary

 Cherri—who splits her time between homes in Zambia and Colorado—has spent the past 25 years combing the African continent to create unique travel experiences: canoeing the Zambezi; galloping on horseback with zebra and giraffe across the Okavango Delta; scuba diving off Mozambique; and exploring the remote corners of Ethiopia, Gabon, Madagascar, Cameroon, and the Congo Basin.
 She and her trusted deputy, Katie McDonough, ensure that clients—both private travelers and groups—enjoy excellent value and a smart selection of lodges and camps in Southern and East Africa.
 Cherri serves on the boards of several African conservation organizations, and she selects lodges that support local communities and invest in conservation.
 In 2013 she was appointed Honorary Consul to the USA by the Zambian government, and in 2014 she became the first non-citizen appointed to the Botswana Tourism Organization.

-Trips start at $1,200 per day for two travelers in low season and $1,600 per day for two travelers in high season.
+Expect trips orchestrated by Cherri to have a 7-night minimum and start at $1,200 per day for two travelers in low season and $1,600 per day for two in high season.

 Camps, Lodges, and Meals

-In Kafue National Park—one of the wildest places on earth—both Fig Tree Bush Camp and Busanga Plains Camp offer a no-frills version of the classic African safari.
+In the heart of the immense Kafue National Park—one of the wildest places on earth—Fig Tree Bush Camp and Busanga Plains Camp offer a no-frills version of the classic African safari.
 These tiny, remote camps have just four tents each.
-The spectacular open grasslands and wetlands of Busanga Plains are a photographer’s paradise, with frequent visits from buffalo, antelope, puku, lechwe, sitatunga, lion, cheetah, caracol, and servil.
-Leave your taste for fancy food and wine at home and experience the genuine Africa of Hemingway days, at a very reasonable price.
-Slightly more expensive—and offering more frills—is the beautiful Shumba Lodge, which was recently rebuilt.
+Busanga Plains is a photographer’s paradise, with frequent visits from buffalo, antelope, puku, lechwe, sitatunga (rare web-footed antelope), sable, lion, cheetah, caracal, and serval.
+Several antelope species that are not found elsewhere frequent the plains.
+Here you experience the “real Africa” of days gone by, at a more reasonable price than elsewhere.

 Lodges and camps worth the splurge